 Our research programme is the cornerstone of our work.
-Each year, we invest millions of pounds into pioneering project grants, funding to purchase laboratory equipment, and research-training opportunities – all of which are focused on bettering the lives of people with diabetes and working towards a future free of the condition.
+Last year we invested in over 120 pioneering project grants, funding to purchase laboratory equipment, and research-training opportunities – all of which are focused on bettering the lives of people with diabetes and working towards a future free of the condition.

 Dealing with diabetes can be challenging, whether you’ve just been diagnosed or are an old hand.
 Sometimes, all you want to do is talk to someone who understands.
 The Diabetes UK Careline is a confidential helpline, staffed by trained counsellors who know all about the condition.
 So, whether you’re after information or just need to chat, we’re here to help.

 There are an estimated 620,000 people in the UK who have Type 2 diabetes, but are unaware of it: that’s almost one in 100 people.
 The longer it is left before diagnosis, the greater the chance of developing the potentially devastating complications of diabetes.
 At our series of Healthy Lifestyle Roadshows we risk assess people up and down the country, and refer those at moderate or high risk to their GP for further tests.
 We also offer valuable advice on healthy living, and how to reduce the risk of developing diabetes.